shmuelzon/home-assistant-floor-plan/README.md

 ## Features

-- **3D Rendered Floor Plan**: Integrates with Sweet Home 3D to generate images automatically to your floorplan (displays current lighting state, sensors, and other entities with interactive icons for toggling lights).
+* **3D Rendered Floor Plan** - Integrates with Sweet Home 3D to generate images automatically to your floorplan (displays current lighting state, sensors, and other entities with interactive icons for toggling lights)
-- **Rendering Modes**: Allow user to select the best rendering option to generate his images from his Sweet Home 3D project
+* **Rendering Modes** - Allow user to select the best rendering option to generate his images from his Sweet Home 3D project
-- **Complete Renders Mode**: Renders images for all possible light combinations and rooms.
+* **Complete Renders Mode** - Renders images for all possible light combinations and rooms
-- **YAML Configuration**: Generate a YAML file with the picture-elements structure for easy integration with Home Assistant.
+* **YAML Configuration** - Generate a YAML file with the picture-elements structure for easy integration with Home Assistant.
-- **Configurations**:
+* **Configurations** -
-  - Group detected lights by room.
+  - Group detected lights by room
-  - Adjust output resolution (Width / Height).
+  - Adjust output resolution
-  - Adjust output quality (High / Low).
+  - Adjust output quality (high / low)
-  - Progress bar indicates rendering status.
+  - Progress bar indicates rendering status
   - Create state icons for multiple entities from Home Assistant based on their names
-  - Lights is detected alone or within groups under SH3D
+  - Lights are detected as stand-alone or within groups under SH3D
-  - Use existing exported renders to process quicker than the first time

-# How to activate plugin:
-1. Download the latest release in `.jar` and copy to Sweet Home 3D "plugins" folder (see notes below) or download the latest release in `.sh3p` and execute that file.

-> 	If double-clicking on a `.sh3p` file doesn't launch Sweet Home 3D (most chances under Linux), you can also install a plug-in with the following command in a Terminal window (where SweetHome3D is the name of the executable file provided with Sweet Home 3D installers): `/path/to/SweetHome3D /path/to/plugin.sh3p`

-2. Give the lights in Sweet Home 3D, the same name as in Home Assistant entities, for example: light.living_room.
-That way you will automate the name generation as well.
-3. Go to `Tools` in Sweet Home 3D -> Home Assistant Lightning Export
-4. Move the generated images from Path to `/config/www/planes`
-5. Create a card of type `picture-elements` and paste the generated `.yaml` from Path.
+  - Caches previously rendered images to save time when generating the next floorplan

 ## Rendering Modes

 This plugin supports 3 modes for rendering the different lights